 , post-apocalyptic Wanderer look can be related.
 A few settings take the Airman outfit, remove the scarf, adds chains

 , lots of belts (though a few shy of Too Many Belts

 flavor to either of the above, add clocks, light metal armoring, a tool belt, and Ray Gun

-- Emil Holub is a famous Czech traveller and explorer, and a safari outfit is a staple for his fictional portrayals.
+- Emil Holub is a famous Czech traveller and explorer from the 19th century, and a safari outfit is a staple for his fictional portrayals.
 A series of adverts for beer company Pilsner Urquell employed the use of Czech patriots and historical figures.
 Emil Holub's adventure in Africa could not be achieved without this safari outfit and a couple of beers he brought with him.
 Link to youtube.